Plastics Pollution

 Resources:

-According to a recent article by National Geographic:
+According to an article by National Geographic:

 Plastic pollution has become one of the most pressing environmental issues, as rapidly increasing production of disposable plastic products overwhelms the world’s ability to deal with them.
 Plastic pollution is most visible in developing Asian and African nations, where garbage collection systems are often inefficient or nonexistent.
 But the developed world, especially in countries with low recycling rates, also has trouble properly collecting discarded plastics.
 Plastic trash has become so ubiquitous it has prompted efforts to write a global treaty negotiated by the United Nations.